qlik-oss/sn-table/mashup-example/Qlik-Sense-SaaS/README.md

 # Table

-> This example requires access to Qlik Sense SaaS.
+> This example requires access to Qlik Sense SaaS using build tool.

 ## With Qlik Sense SaaS